Statistical hypothesis testing for differences between layers in dynamic multiplex networks: Introduction

-Our goal is to determine whether the layers of $\mathcal{G}$ correspond to realizations of a shared latent structure or whether they differ systematically.
-More precisely, we consider the null hypothesis that, while the edge sets ${\mathcal{E}_{k,t}}$ may vary over time points $t\in[T]$, they arise from a common generative mechanism for all $k\in[K]$, against the alternative that at least one layer deviates in its underlying connectivity.
-In order to address this question, we adopt tools from the spectral embedding literature.
+Given a graph $\mathcal{G}$, in which connections between nodes occur across multiple layers and evolve over time, our goal is to determine whether the layers of this graph correspond to realizations from a shared latent structure or whether they differ systematically.
+More precisely, we consider the null hypothesis that, while the edges of $\mathcal{G}$ may vary over time, they arise from a common generative mechanism for all layers, against the alternative that at least one layer deviates in its underlying connectivity.
+In order to address this question, we adopt tools from the spectral embedding literature, proposing a methodology which belongs to the class of spectral-based testing methods for networks \citep[][]{tang2017semiparametric, tang2017nonparametric, Dong20, chen2024spectral}.
 In particular, we build upon the \textit{Doubly Unfolded Adjacency Spectral Embedding} \citep[DUASE;][]{baum2024doubly} method to develop a statistical test based on its latent position estimates.
-This approach builds on work developed for pairwise tests between individual graphs based on standard adjacency spectral embedding \citep{tang2017semiparametric, tang2017nonparametric}, extending them to a general framework for \textit{joint} testing in multilayer and dynamic settings.
+This approach builds on work developed for pairwise tests between individual graphs based on standard adjacency spectral embedding \citep{tang2017semiparametric}, extending it to a general framework for \textit{joint} testing in multilayer and dynamic settings.
 Furthermore, we provide theoretical results describing the performance of the test as the number of nodes increases.

-To the best of our knowledge, the proposed testing mechanism is the first test of its kind, and no other procedures have been formally introduced in the literature to test whether layers in dynamic multiplex graphs differ in their underlying connectivity patterns.
+To the best of our knowledge, the proposed testing mechanism is the first test of its kind, and no other procedures have been formally introduced in the literature to test specifically whether layers in dynamic multiplex graphs differ in their underlying connectivity patterns.

-We begin this work with a brief overview of statistical testing for graphs in Section \ref{sec:background}, before formally introducing the joint hypothesis testing problem for random graphs in Section~\ref{sec:Problem}.
+We begin this work with an overview of existing literature on statistical testing for graphs in Section \ref{sec:background}, before formally introducing the joint hypothesis testing problem for random graphs in Section~\ref{sec:Problem}.
 The testing methodology is detailed in Section~\ref{sec:Methods}, and Section~\ref{sec:Bootstrap} describes a bootstrap procedure that can be used to estimate the critical value for an $\alpha$-level test.
 The performance of these methods is assessed on both simulated data (\textit{cf.} Section~\ref{sec:Sims}) and biological learning networks of larval \textit{Drosophila} (\textit{cf.} Section~\ref{sec:clayton}).